Edgar-Romero87/notes/README.md

 * [ci/cd]() (GitHub Actions)
 * [back-end server url]() (when applicable)
 * [front-end application]() (when applicable)
+## User stories
+- As a user, I want to be able to call the application using command line standard syntax, indicating the text of a note I wish to add so that the system will eventually be able to save this note.
+- As a user, I expect that the application will confirm my intent.
 ## Setup

 **.env requirements** (where applicable)